- Council Members

 For example: 'Dr Alex Smith, veterinary surgeon' or 'Dr Alex Smith MRCVS'.

-23.9 Veterinary surgeons must not hold out themselves or others as specialists or advanced practitioners unless appropriately listed with the RCVS, or as veterinary nurses unless appropriately registered with the RCVS.
+23.35 Veterinary surgeons and veterinary nurses should not hold themselves or others out as veterinary surgeons, veterinary nurses, specialists, or advanced practitioners unless they are appropriately registered or listed as such with the RCVS.

-23.10 Veterinary surgeons and veterinary nurses should not allow organisations to make misleading or inaccurate claims on their behalf.
+23.36 Veterinary surgeons and veterinary nurses should not allow organisations to make misleading or inaccurate claims on their behalf.